 Pasta carbonara is a simple pasta dish originating in Rome.
 A true carbonara should have five, maybe six ingredients maximum.
 One of those being pasta.
 It absolutely does not contain cream of any kind.

-How to make carbonara
+How to Make Carbonara

 I've been trying to kind of beat around the bush here and build up suspense but it's almost impossible to talk about carbonara without completely giving up what it is.
-So, let's cut preamble and get to it.
+So, let's cut the preamble and get to it.

 Carbonara consists of guanciale (we'll get to that in a second), pasta, parmesan or pecorino cheese, eggs, and pepper.
 Sometimes parsley will be added.
 That's it.